dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Graham Hancock_ Lost Civilization of the Ice Age & Ancient Human History _ Lex Fridman Podcast #449 - YouTube-source.md

 The abrupt cessation of the global meridional overturning circulation of which the Gulf Stream is the best known part.

 Uh, the main theory that's been put forward up to now

 and I don't dispute that theory at all

+is that the sudden freeze was becau- was caused by the cutting off of the Gulf Stream

+basically, uh, which is part of the central heating system of our planet so no

+no wonder it became c- c- cold.

+But what's not really been addressed before is why that happened

+why the Gulf Stream was cut, why a sudden pulse of melt water went into the world ocean and

+and it was s- so much of it and it was so cold that it actually stopped the Gulf Stream in its tracks.

+And that's where the Younger Dryas Impact Hypothesis offers a very elegant and very satisfactory solution

+uh, to the problem.

+Now, the hypothesis of course is broader than that.

+Uh, amongst the scientists working on it are

+for example, Bill Napier, an astrophysicist and astronomer.

+Um, they have assembled a great deal of evidence which suggests that the culprit in the Younger Dryas impact event

+or events, was what we now call the torrid meteor stream

+uh, which the earth still passes through twice a year.

+It's now about 30 million kilometers wide.

+Takes the earth a couple of days to

+to pass through it on its orbit.

+It passed through it in June and it passes through it at the end of October.

+The suggestion is that the torrid meteor stream is the end product of a very large comet that entered the solar system round about 20

+# Chapter 4

+and I don't dispute that theory at all